nosarthur/nosarthur.github.io/_posts/2016-05-24-deep-learning.md

 2. connectionism 1980s - 1990s
     * idea: intelligence can emerge when a large number of simple computational units are networked together
-    * hindrance: computational cost is too great
+    * hindrance: computational cost is too high
 3. deep learning since 2006
     * idea: depth of NN can be important in the performance
     * hindrance: understanding is poor of why things work